busterbenson/public/Codex.md

 4. *The soloverse is the most powerful tool we have.* The model of the universe that we each have is highly personal, and idiosyncratic to the experiences we’ve had.
 There are also large portions of which there is probably lots of overlap (common sense, myths, popular culture, things we learn in school, etc).
 An unhealthy soloverse could lead to poor/misinformed decision-making.
 An unhealthy soloverse could be responsible for cruelty, prejudice, hatred, wars, and all kinds of other unfortunate things.
 What could we do to help ourselves and each other have healthier soloverses?
 Could we address this issue directly and have an impact?
 5. *A comprehensively complete soloverse must also model every other soloverse that exists.* In order to build a real “to scale” model of the universe it has to also include every other soloverse out there, including itself.
 We can’t escape our personal soloverse, but we can make it a more hospitable place to live in the meantime.

+Posts about this topic: [Universe ↔ Soloverse](https://medium.com/thought-experiments/universe-soloverse-d174549e00d7), [Know thy umwelt](http://wayoftheduck.com/know-thy-umwelt).

 ### Iterated prisoner's dilemma

-I started a [new side project](http://hyoomans.com) in May of 2014 to explore the world of iterated prisoner's dilemma strategies.
-Basically, an attempt to solve, through games, a philosophical problem: what is the right strategy for being nice vs mean in an unpredictable and changing world? ([background on iterated prisoner's dilemma](http://hyoomans.com/t/welcome-to-hyoomans/6))
+I started a [side project](http://hyoomans.com) in May of 2014 to explore the world of iterated prisoner's dilemma strategies.
+Basically, an attempt to solve, through games, a philosophical problem: what is the right strategy for being nice vs mean in an unpredictable and changing world?

 This interests me for a number of reasons.